-Also in this issue of St. Croix Valley Magazine, we’re welcoming a couple of new columnists—join me in our Noteworthy section on page 12 for our Grow and View columns.
+Also in this issue of St. Croix Valley Magazine, we’re welcoming a couple of new columnists—join me in our Noteworthy section for our Grow and View columns.
 In Grow, Hudson Flower Shop owner Shelli Erck shares her gardening and landscaping tips and experiences; and in View, Stillwater Art Guild Gallery owner and photographer Bob Lyksett shares beautiful artwork with us.

 Share your spring break travels and more with us, readers!
 Tag us on Instagram (@stcroixvalleymag), or use the hashtag #StCroixValleyMagazine to be featured.
 Happy traveling!